Dulshikamadushani/Final-Project/README.md

 ## How to reproduce the analysis
 1. Download this repository.
 2. Open `final-project.Rproj` in RStudio.
-3. Make sure the data file is located at `data/Data file.csv`.
+3. Make sure the data file is located at `Final project/Data file.csv`.
 4. Open `final_project.Rmd`.
 5. Knit the file to PDF or run all code chunks.

 ## Outputs
 The workflow produces:
-- manuscript-ready figures in `output/figures/`
+- manuscript-ready figures
-- summary tables in `output/tables/`
+- summary tables
-- a compiled report in PDF and/or Markdown format
+- a compiled report in PDF and Markdown format

 ## Reproducibility features
 - input files are called using relative paths (for example, `read.csv("Data file.csv")`) rather than machine-specific absolute paths